andrei-polukhin/social-media-profiler/CONTRIBUTING.rst

 Write more Google Search selectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Google Search scraping part thoroughly depends on the selectors located
-in the ``app/backend/scraping/google_search/google_params.json`` file.
-In
-case you want to scrape information from more websites, you should add a dictionary
-into the file.
+The Google Search scraping part thoroughly depends on the selectors located in the ``app/backend/scraping/google_search/google_params.json`` file.
+In case you want to scrape information from more websites, you should add a dictionary into the file.

 The key of the dictionary is the REGEX syntax, the website URL should meet.
 Dictionary values should contain the following keys and values:

-- the key "service_name" and its value will be displayed on the PDF.
+- the value of the key "service_name" will be displayed on your PDF.
 - other keys and according values work on this principle: the key is just some text that will be visualized and the value is the XPATH selector to find on the needed webpage.

 Get Started!